valdeza/personal-privacy-security-firefox-user.js/about:config.md

 ### Perfect forward secrecy

-If you (additionally) want to force the usage of PFS, the only enabled ciphers should be of the ecdhe variant.
+If you (additionally) want to force the usage of PFS, the only enabled ciphers should be of the ecdhe/dhe variants.
 Be warned that not many websites support this.

 ```
 security.ssl3.rsa_aes_256_sha=false